dorajy8/25_summer_project/README.md

 The words.txt file used in this project is a comprehensive dictionary of Scrabble words sourced from the scrabble repository on GitHub, maintained by user redbo.

 You can find the original repository and file here: github.com/redbo/scrabble

+## 4 Gallon Water Project
+Objective:
+This program solves the classic water measurement problem where two kids need to fetch exactly 4 gallons of water from a stream using only two unmarked buckets:
+- One 5-gallon bucket (defined as bucket1 in the code)
+- One 3-gallon bucket (defined as bucket2 in the code)

+Specifically, I used Breadth-First Search (BFS) to find the optimal solution in minimum steps and returns all possible solutions in less than 15 steps.